Fun and Folly with 4 Belgian Cartoonists

 - Perceived Superpower: generating chaos, disrupting the world with disturbing questions

 Steven Degryse alias Lectrr is more than just an editorial cartoonist.
 He himself is a walking editorial cartoon.
 Being anywhere near him is like watching a series of cartoons unfolding before your eyes.
-And he will inflict you with jokes that will keep you laughing for the next few days, and questions that will keep you awake for the next few nights.
+And he will pelt you with jokes that will keep you laughing for the next few days, and questions that will keep you awake for the next few nights.

 Lectrr believes serious issues must be “ridiculized” to provoke people into finding solutions and answers to problems.
 He says the subversive nature of humor makes it effective in awakening different perspectives.
 His editorial cartoons are not meant to make a point, but to inspire the public to ask relevant questions and hopefully find their own point.